lights FAQ Forum github.com/luapower/glue

 • lowercase by default

-• uppercase if the arg upper is truthy
+• uppercase if upper is anything non-false, like say, the string "upper"

 • numbers must be in the unsigned 32 bit integer range

-Iterate an iterator and collect its i’th return value of every step into an array.
+Iterate an iterator and collect its i'th return value of every step into a list.

 • i defaults to 1